Rhys Murphy: Club career

 Murphy signed for newly relegated National League club Yeovil Town on 26 June 2019 on a two-year contract.

-Southend United

 On 10 June 2021, after weeks of speculation, Murphy agreed a two-year deal to join recently relegated National League side Southend United, officially joining the club on 1 July 2021 upon the expiration of his Yeovil contract.

+In June 2023, Yeovil Town announced that Murphy was rejoining the club following the expiry of his contract at Southend United on 1 July 2023.

+In May 2024, Dorking Wanderers announced that Murphy would be joining the club following the expiry of his contract at Yeovil Town, after he rejected the offer of a new contract.
+On 14 May 2025, it was announced that Murphy would leave the club at the end of his contract in June.

+On 5 July 2025, following his release from Dorking Wanderers, Murphy agreed to join newly-promoted National League South side, Horsham.

 International career

 England

 Murphy has played for the England under-16 and under-17 teams and was part of under-19 squad that reached the final of 2009 UEFA European Under-19 Championship.

 Republic of Ireland

 Before playing for England, Murphy represented the Republic of Ireland at under-15 level and after an approach from Irish under-21 Head Coach Noel King, he switched his allegiance back to the country of his grandfather.
 He was called up to the under-21 squad in August 2011, and made his debut on 1 September 2011 against Hungary at the Showgrounds, scoring the winner in a 2–1 victory.